 I’m not saying that new folk in a team shouldn’t benefit from the wisdom of those who have been around for a while longer.
-But what is that often heard phrase actually saying?
-What it’s saying is: ‘You don’t have the experience to change things around here’ or, worse, ‘we’ll listen to you once you’re as old and cynical as us’.
+But what is that phrase saying is: ‘You don’t have the experience to change things around here’

 The other hallmark of learning cultures I have witnessed is role clarity.
-This is the kind of organisation where individuals know what their job is – not in the sense of a job description or set of KPIs, but in the sense of purpose and outcomes.
+This is the kind of organisation where individuals know what their job is, not in the sense of key performance indicators, but in the sense of purpose and outcomes.

 Do individuals know how they contribute to the organisation’s mission?
-Do they understand the values and vision of the organisation and can they work towards these things without having to be reminded?
-Do they have an objective view of the standards they are achieving (how well they do their job) and what could be possible (not just the minimum required)?
+Do they understand the values and vision of the organisation?
+Can they work towards these things without having to be reminded?
+Do they have an objective view of the standards they are achieving?

-This role clarity extends to team leaders.
-If you have people who lead others who do not think that working towards continuous performance improvement is a significant and vital part of their role, then you do not have a learning culture.
+This role clarity extends to managers.
+If you have people who lead others who do not think that performance improvement is a significant and vital part of their role, then you do not have a learning culture.

 The goal of a learning culture is to enable people to deal with change.